syl22-00/pocketsphinx.js/README.md

 ## 4.5 Detecting when the Worker is ready

-When a new worker is instanciated, it immediately returns a worker object, but the actual download of the JavaScript files might take some time, especially in our case where `pocketsphinx.js` is fairly large.
-One way of detecting whether the files are fully downloaded and loaded is to post a first message right after it is instanciated and wait for a message back from the worker.
+When a new worker is instantiated, it immediately returns a worker object, but the actual download of the JavaScript files might take some time, especially in our case where `pocketsphinx.js` is fairly large.
+One way of detecting whether the files are fully downloaded and loaded is to post a first message right after it is instantiated and wait for a message back from the worker.

     var recognizer;
     function spawnWorker(workerurl, onReady) {